Jojo Babie Tugs Down Mesh Bodysuit For Sexy New Instagram Pic

 “Wow you look like miss universe,” gushed another supporter.

 Jojo also put her figure on show in another sultry snap from five days ago, that time flaunting her underboob in a tiny crop tank.
-The top was bright pink with “Kansas” written in white font.
-It had thick straps and a high neckline, and she paired it with tight black booty shorts.
-The bottoms had a high-waisted fit and hugged her curvy derrière.
+The top had a bright pink background with “Kansas” written in white font, as well as thick straps and a high neckline.
+She paired it with tight black booty shorts that had a high-waisted fit and hugged her curvy derrière.
 She stood outside in a covered concrete area and tugged at her hair.